Nurou/fullstack-1-8/README.md

 # fullstackcourse 🔥

-These repositories are submissions for Helsinki University's **Full Stack Open course**.
+These repositories are my submissions for Helsinki University's **Full Stack Open course**.

 Description: *Deep Dive Into Modern Web Development*